 You may be cooking with coconut oil already but, chances are, you’ve never cooked with coconut sugar, so let me tell you why I like them both.

 Organic coconut oil is a good substitute for butter when you don’t mind having a hint of coconut flavor in whatever you’re baking/cooking.
-You’ve probably heard by now of the many health benefits, the most surprising being that, although it’s a saturated fat, it is composed of medium chain triglycerides (as opposed to long chain triglycerides in hydrogenated oils) and breaking them down leads to more efficient burning of energy in your body, some experts say it can even lead to weight loss.
+You’ve probably heard by now of the many health benefits, the most surprising being that, although it’s saturated fat, it is composed of medium-chain triglycerides (as opposed to long-chain triglycerides in hydrogenated oils).
+Breaking them down leads to more efficient burning of energy in your body, some experts say it can even lead to weight loss.

 Wheat Free Oatmeal Chocolate Chip Cookies

-Line 2 cookie sheets (or one at a time) with parchment paper, silicone mat or cooking spray.
+Line 2 cookie sheets (or one at a time) with parchment paper, a silicone mat or cooking spray.